-Budgeted cost: £63200
+Budgeted cost: £79000

-Activity Evidence that supports this approach Challenge number(s) addressed Provide breakfasts to students Some students leave home early and have long journeys to school.
-Pre-school and morning breaktime support allows students to have breakfast.
-1, 4 Address the barriers to low attendance through targeted support, informed by Sol Attendance package, coordinated by Associate Assistant Headteacher for attendance EEF Toolkit: Parental Engagement (+4 months); EEF Toolkit: Mentoring (+2 months) 'Parental engagement has a positive impact on average of 4 months' additional progress.
+Activity Evidence that supports this approach Challenge number(s) addressed Address the barriers to low attendance through the targeted support of Learning Mentor EEF Toolkit: Parental Engagement (+4 months); EEF Toolkit: Mentoring (+2 months) 'Parental engagement has a positive impact on average of 4 months' additional progress.
 It is crucial to consider how to engage with all parents to avoid widening attainment gaps There is some evidence that personalised messages linked to learning can promote positive interactions.'
 We are funding additional capacity specifically for disadvantaged students and their families.
 If students do not attend school, they will underachieve.
-Our experience also shows that working directly with students, with regular mentoring, attendance improves.
+1 Our experience also shows that working directly with students, with regular mentoring, attendance improves.
+This is supported by the attendance of our disadvantaged students being above average (compared to other disadvantaged students) on FFT Aspire, although their attendance is lower than their non-disadvantaged peers.
 Our approach is based on the DFE's 'Improving School Attendance' guidance.
-1 Address the barriers to positive engagement in school by supporting whole school behaviour procedures, delivering behaviour and engagement interventions • Pastoral Manager • Commando Joe's Programme EEF Toolkit: Behaviour Interventions (+4 months) EEF Toolkit: Mentoring (+2 months) 'Behaviour interventions seek to improve attainment by reducing challenging behaviour in school.
+Address the barriers to positive engagement in school by supporting whole school behaviour procedures, delivering behaviour and engagement interventions EEF Toolkit: Behaviour Interventions (+4 months) 'Behaviour interventions seek to improve attainment by reducing challenging behaviour in school.
 This entry covers interventions aimed at reducing a variety of behaviours, from low-level disruption to aggression, violence, bullying, substance abuse and general anti-social activities.'
 4 Support students' wider participation in all aspects of school life through financial support (Trips, visits, uniform etc.) EEF Toolkit: School Uniform (+?
 Months) Whilst 'there is little robust evidence that introducing a school uniform will, by itself, improve academic performance, behaviour, or attendance There is a belief that school uniform supports the development of a whole school ethos and therefore supports discipline and motivation.
 Some also believe that a uniform promotes social equity.'
 Students should have the opportunity to participate fully in all aspects of school life.
 (See below re: trips.)
 4 & 5 Provide music lessons for disadvantaged students who want to learn an instrument EEF Toolkit: Arts Participation (+3 months) 'There is intrinsic value in teaching pupils creative and performance skills and ensuring disadvantaged pupils access a rich and stimulating arts education.
-2 & 5

-Arts participation may be delivered within the core curriculum, or though extra-curricular or cultural trips which can be subject to financial barriers for pupils from deprived backgrounds.
+Arts participation may be delivered within the core curriculum, or though extra-curricular or cultural trips which can be subject to financial barriers for pupils 2 & 5 from deprived backgrounds.
 There is some evidence to suggest a causal link between arts education and the use of arts-based approaches with overall educational attainment.'
-Raise aspirations of disadvantaged students in KS3 and KS4 through additional CEIAG or targeted support to maximise participation in and benefit of CEIAG opportunities for all EEF Toolkit: Aspiration Interventions (+? months) 'Studies in England suggest that different socioeconomic groups have similar levels of aspiration for their future outcomes and that differences in participation rates in higher education are largely driven by academic attainment.
+Raise aspirations of disadvantaged students in KS3 and KS4 through additional CEIAG or targeted support to maximise participation in and benefit of CEIAG opportunities for all 'Studies in England suggest that different socioeconomic groups have similar levels of aspiration for their future outcomes and that differences in participation rates in higher education are largely driven by academic attainment.
 Given the broad range of attitudes, behaviours and beliefs surrounding aspirations in communities with higher rates of poverty, schools should avoid generalisations.
 Aspiration interventions without an academic component are unlikely to narrow the disadvantaged attainment gap.
 Teacher expectations play a role in shaping pupil outcomes and teachers should aim to communicate a belief in the academic potential of all pupils.'
 Essentially, increased attainment and achievement are the means to raise aspirations so targeted CEIAG activities are only effective in conjunction with effective teaching and learning and targeted academic interventions.
 5

-Total budgeted cost: £167400
+Total budgeted cost: £190000